Almond Flour Cornbread

 Bread of any kind is always a huge hit at my house.
 Whether it’s for breakfast, lunch, or dinner, you can bet that there is someone wanting bread.
 Obviously, regular traditional bread isn’t low carb.
 So I made it my mission years ago to create as many low carb bread options as possible.

-I love taking regular recipes and putting my own unique keto spin on them.
-That’s where this low carb cornbread recipe comes into play.
-It’s simple to make and tastes just as fabulous as the real deal.
-Only you don’t have to worry about those dreaded carbs getting in the way!
+That’s where this low-carb cornbread recipe comes into play.
+It’s simple to make and tastes just as fabulous as the real thing.
 We love to eat this almond flour cornbread as a side to many of our dishes.
-It goes well with soups, casseroles, and even a quick snack.
+It is the perfect side dish with soups, casseroles, or other family dinners.
 It’s the best comfort food and will please even picky eaters.

-This low carb cornbread is actually based on my sour cream vanilla keto cupcakes.
-I've had so many people tell me that they had the moist texture of cornbread that I knew with a little less sweetener and a little corn I could make those into a delicious keto cornbread.
+This keto cornbread recipe is actually based on my Keto Cupcakes.
+I’ve had so many people tell me that they had reminded them of cornbread that I knew with a little less sweetener and a little corn I could make those into a delicious keto cornbread with the best texture.

 No and no.